-There are a lot of different types of fishing all over the world, but one that has gained a lot of momentum in the Southern states is Jug fishing.
+There are a lot of different types of fishing, but one that has gained a lot of momentum in the Southern region of the United States is jug fishing.
 While you might have not heard of it before, it is really popular, and a lot of people are doing it.
 We wanted to take a minute to introduce you into this style of fishing, and also give you more information on if it’s safe, and when you might want to do it, or when you might want to get out your normal rod and reel.

-What is jug fishing?
-Jug fishing is when you take an empty bottle, tie fishing line and one or two hooks to it, add some bait, and throw it out into a body of water.
-A fish will come along and take the bait, and after a few hours or more, you go check each bottle you threw out.
 This type of fishing is mostly used for catfish but does work on other types of fish too.
-You can tie your bottle off onto tree stumps and other things sticking out to the water so that the fish does not getaway.
-The jug has to be big enough to not sink when the fish pulls on it.
+The jug has to be big enough to not sink when the fish pulls on it, and it is a good idea to secure it to a fixed object such as a tree.
 If you choose a bait that floats, or you are using multiple hooks, you can also attach a very heavyweight to your line so that the line goes straight down, and your jug stays near the same spot you deployed it.

 Jug fishing is legal in most states, but it is always a good idea to check your state fish and game website to make sure that you can do it.
-Here are the states it is most popular:
+Here are a list of states where jug fishing is most popular:

 - North Carolina